fimion/alex-party/src/pages/posts/2023-03-24-better-javascript-currying-examples.md

 await authFetch('/api/that/needs/authorization');
 ```

 This is a real world example.

 Please stop teaching people to add numbers with Currying Functions as your only example.
-There are so many more usefule ways to show this technique!
+There are so many more useful ways to show this technique!